Modingwa/ETL-Pipeline-Using-Spark/README.md

 In addition to the data files, the project workspace includes:
 * **etl.py** - reads data from S3, processes that data using Spark, and writes processed data as a set of dimensional tables back to S3
 * **dl.cfg** - contains configuration that allows the ETL pipeline to access AWS EMR cluster.
+* **etl-prototype.ipynb** - jupyter notebook that was used for building the ETL pipeline.

 ## Prerequisites
 * AWS EMR cluster